andreabenini/CAD-Design-3Dprint/projects/g502 hero/README.md

-Logitech G502 Hero Mouse mod
+# Logitech G502 Hero Mouse mod
+Outer shell to apply for more ergonomic grip